-Due to concerns about the spread of the Coronavirus and pending the reopening of the Thomas Branigan Memorial Library (our normal meeting site), the DACGS Executive Committee has voted to conduct the monthly Society meeting scheduled for Jul 8th online via Zoom.
+Due to concerns about the spread of the Coronavirus and pending the reopening of the Thomas Branigan Memorial Library (our normal meeting site), the DACGS Executive Committee has voted to conduct all monthly Society meetings remaining in 2020 online via Zoom.

 DACGS members will receive instructions via email for joining the meeting.

-Non-DACGS members who wish to view the meeting must send an email request by Monday, July 6th to: firstname.lastname@example.org requesting instructions to attend the meeting.
+Non-DACGS members who wish to view the meeting must send an email request, including your telephone number, to: firstname.lastname@example.org requesting instructions to attend the meeting.
+The request with phone number must be received two (2) days prior to the meeting.

 Please Stay Safe.